 Processed foods (packaged foods), processed meats

-Gluten (caution with gluten-free substitutes as they’re often high in sugar)
+Gluten (caution with gluten-free substitutes as they’re often high in sugar and added preservatives)

-Saturated fats – fats sold at room temperature (margarine, nutlex, hard cheeses)
+Saturated fats—fats solid at room temperature (margarine, nutlex, hard cheeses)

 Canola, vegetable, palm oil